timschofield/webERP/doc/developers/RUNNING_TESTS.md

 1. prerequisites: set up the webserver, php, database, and install webERP (see the installation instructions).

+   Make sure you have the following PHP extensions installed and enabled:
+   `bcmath, calendar, curl, ftp, gd, gettext, iconv, mbstring, mysqli, simplexml, xdebug, xml, zip, zlib`

+   Make sure you have the following configuration settings in your `php.ini`: ...TODO...

    Make sure that the `composer` command is in your PATH.
 If not, run `sudo ./tests/setup/setup_composer.sh` to have it downloaded and installed in the `/usr/local/bin` folder